The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 Defendant may be uninsured for a number of reasons:

 In Reliance, the issue was whether the “deemer clause” actually increased the coverage in Virginia.
 You need to read the policy language to see if the deemer clause actually increases the coverage to Virginia’s minimum allowed coverage.
 If it doesn’t, then you have a UM claim.
-If it does, then you may have a UIM claim.
-This little quirk will likely disappear as of July 1, 2024 when all motorists are required to purchase liability coverage.
+If it does, then may have a UIM claim.
+This little quirk will likely disappear as of July 1, 2024 when all motorists were required to purchase liability coverage.

 b.
 The defendant is unknown.
 A hit and run does not require actual physical contact.
 In these cases, there are two classes of insureds.
 The first class is the named insured, resident spouse and resident relatives injured by a hit and run vehicle anywhere and in any vehicle.
 The second class are those who are only covered when they are injured by a hit and run vehicle while in a covered auto.

-In some instances the at-fault motorist is never identified.
+In some instances, the at-fault motorist is never identified.
 That is referred to as a “John Doe” case.
 That motorist may not be identified because the motorist simply left the scene or it may have been a non-contact incident.
 The other vehicle then left the scene perhaps not even knowing that there was a resulting crash.
 These no-contact cases must be reported promptly to the insurer or to local law enforcement.

 There is no obligation to identify that unknown motorist per Mangus v.
 Doe, 203 Va.
 518, 520 (1962).
 The better practice is to do so.
 For all you know, that unknown motorist could have $10,000,000 in coverage.
 If the UM coverage is only $50,000, you may have trouble explaining your failure to pursue this.